sebastiansandovalcastro/BigData/practices/practice1.md

     //The sentence with the variable
     var sentence = s"Estoy escribiendo un $bird"

-### 4. DADA LA VARIABLE mensaje = "Hola Luke, ¡yo soy tu padre!", UTILIZA "SLICE" PARA EXTRAER LA SECUENCIA "Luke"
+### 4. GIVEN THE VARIABLE message = "Hello Luke, I am your father!", USE "SLICE" TO EXTRACT THE "Luke" SEQUENCE

     val star = "Hola Luke Yo soy tu padre" star.slice(5,9)

-### 5. ¿CUÁL ES LA DIFERENCIA ENTRE VALUE Y UNA VARIABLE EN SCALA?
+### 5. WHAT IS THE DIFFERENCE BETWEEN VALUE AND A VARIABLE IN SCALA?

     //Value is equal to 5
     val avalue = 5